-Customer reviews are a potent marketing tool which can help you boost your sales and establish a strong brand image.
+Customer reviews are a potent marketing tool that can help you boost your sales and establish a strong brand image.
 In this article, we’ll talk about the psychology behind customer reviews and the ways to integrate this tactic into your email marketing strategy.
 So read on to get the answer to the most popular question: How to ask for reviews?

-Why is customer review important?
+Why are customer reviews important?

-Nearly 95% of customers read reviews before making a purchase, 84% of them trusting online reviews as much as personal recommendations.
+Nearly 95% of customers read reviews before making a purchase, 84% of them trust online reviews as much as personal recommendations.
 These numbers represent a social proof in action: it establishes a strong value proposition of the product through the demonstration of its popularity and success among consumers.

 Social proof is based on a few psychological principles, including the implicit egotism tendency and self-determination theory.

 According to the implicit egotism tendency, people get attracted to everything that mirrors themselves.
 For instance, when customers read reviews, they may find a problem that bothers them too, which becomes a trigger to purchase a product or service.

 Self-determination theory, in turn, tells us that humans are social animals whose feeling of connection with other human beings is a basic psychological need.
 In short, people may unconsciously think, “I want to have what they are having,” while reading reviews of a product.

 Now, let’s step away from psychological factors and see what else is important to know about customer reviews.